dimagi/commcare-hq/docs/ucr/mobile_ucr_v2_migration_guide.rst

 ----------------------------------------
 Historically, there have been three versions for how Mobile UCRs were sent to mobile devices:

-- **Version 1.0**: All reports are bundled together into a single fixture during the restore process.
+- **Version 1.0**: All reports are bundled together into a single fixture during the mobile sync process.
 - **Version 1.5**: Both V1 and V2 are supported together.
 This is used to migrate from V1 without causing any breaking changes.
 - **Version 2.0**: Enhanced performance where each report has a fixture of its own.